Sara Weisweaver, PhD; Rhyan Johnson; Sarah Fairweather; Alison Ma; Jordan Hoskins; Michael Petrochuk 1

 Sample set 4

-Annotation combinations, particularly for texts subject to actor delivery nuances, result in audio clips exhibiting diverse emotional tonalities.
+Annotation combinations, particularly for texts subject to actor delivery nuances,

 Speaker: Jordan T.